JasmineEvans/RNA-Secondary-Structure-Prediction/README.md

 # RNA-Secondary-Structure-Prediction
-LWA-RNA algorithm
+LWA-RNA:
-Combinatorial Method for RNA secondary structure prediction
+RNA secondary structure prediction algorithm using combinatorics and dynamic programming.

 A dynamic programming algorithm derived from RNA combinatorics, specifically lattice paths, to model predicted RNA secondary structures.
 The developed lattice walk algorithm graphically depicts a certain subset of lattice walks, a type of combinatorial object enumerated by the RNA numbers, which correspond to RNA secondary sequences composed of the nucleotides over the string of letters \{A,C,G,U\}.
 The algorithm visualizes all possible predicted folds of an RNA sequence